Sonukr/react-gitbook/lectures/01-react/13_section_recap.md

 ## Catch your breath!

 It is time to stop for a moment and review all of the topics that we've discussed so far.
-React may seem very confusing at first with all of the jargon so let's break everything down:
+React may seem very confusing at first with all of the jargon, so let's break everything down:

 * **React** is a framework created by developers at Facebook.
 It is aimed at being the 'view' of your Javascript application.
-It focuses on creating a component based architecture that focuses on the individual pieces of your user interface.
+It focuses on creating a component-based architecture.
+* A **component** is an independent, reusable piece of your user interface.
 * The **Virtual DOM** is a virtual representation of the DOM, or an abstraction of the DOM.
 React doesn't apply your changes to the DOM directly.
 While it creates and manipulates elements, it does so through custom React objects.
-The results of that are then rendered to the DOM.
-This keeps you from having to focus on changing the constant state of a `<div>` tag.
+The results of that manipulation are then rendered to the DOM.
+This keeps you from having to focus on changing the state of a `<div>` tag constantly.
 * **JSX** is a standard that React uses to represent HTML elements as XML tags.
 It looks like a template language but is much more powerful.
-Each JSX tag represents a React Element and a React Class is composed of multiple elements.
-You express your visual user interface through nested XML tags that can render additional components.
+Each JSX tag represents a React Element, and a React Class is composed of multiple elements.
+You express your visual user interface through nested JSX tags that can render additional components.
-* **Properties** are arguments passed into a **Component**, as if they were arguments to a function.
-The component can then use this data to render or pass it on to another component.
+* **Properties** are arguments passed into a component, as if they were arguments to a function.
+The component can then use this data to render something or pass the data on to another component.

-Let's put something together really quickly to re-inforce what you've learned so far.
+Let's put something together really quickly to reinforce what you've learned so far.

 #### Codealong

-We're going to spin up yet another _React_ app.
-Use `create-react-app` to create `mordor` application.
+We're going to spin up yet another React app.
+Use `create-react-app` to create a `mordor` application.

-> Refer to the Initial Setup to remember how to do this; make sure you stop the currently running application first!
+> Refer to the Initial Setup for a reminder of how to do this; make sure you stop the currently running application first!

-Open up your `./src` directory in your favourite text editor.
+Open up your `./src` directory in your favorite text editor.

-Inside of `./src` folder, create a new React Component called `Mordor.js`.
+Inside of `./src` folder, create a new React Component file called `Mordor.js`.

 ```jsx
 import React, { Component } from 'react';